26 Things You Should Avoid Wearing On A Plane

 Thick coats or jackets

-Since airplanes have an infamous reputation for being cold, you might think that the smartest thing to do would be wearing a thick coat or a jacket.
+Since airplanes have a reputation for being cold, you might think that the smartest thing to do would be wearing a thick coat or a jacket.
 The reason you should reconsider this is that you don't want to be too uncomfortable squishing into the small space of a compact airplane seat next to other passengers.
 The thicker your coat is, the more likely it will pour over into the space of the passengers sitting next to you.

 Advertisement